 The conscientious use of water by our residents will greatly aid the Authority's conservation efforts.
 The use of low flow fixtures can reduce domestic consumption by as much as 20%.
-Reducing lawn irrigation from three times per week to twice per week can reduce irrigation use by over 30%.
+Limiting lawn irrigation to twice a week can reduce water use by more than 30%.